IsaHu-dev/Calorie-Mind/README.md

      - Track your weekly progress by calculating the total calories, protein, and fat consumed over the last seven days - to help assess and adjust your diet over time.

      - The app utilizes the gspread and google-auth libraries to interact with Google Sheets, using them as a cloud-based database for data storage and retrieval.
-Therefore, Google Worksheets serve as a lightweight database, enabling seamless data updates and retrievals from designated worksheets.
+Therefore, Google Worksheets serves as a lightweight database, enabling seamless data updates and retrievals from designated worksheets.

      5. q for Quit